MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -TarpitInterval
-!!!
-Exchange Server 2010

-The TarpitInterval parameter specifies the amount of time to delay an SMTP response to a remote server that Exchange determines may be abusing the connection.
-Authenticated connections are never delayed in this manner.

-The default value is 5 seconds.
-To specify a value, enter the value as a time span: dd.hh:mm:ss, where d = days, h = hours, m = minutes, and s = seconds.
-The valid input range for this parameter is from 00:00:00 through 00:10:00.
-When you set the value to 00:00:00, you disable the tarpitting interval.

-!!!
-Exchange Server 2013

-The TarpitInterval parameter specifies the amount of time to delay an SMTP response to a remote server that may be abusing the connection.
-Authenticated connections are never delayed in this manner.
-The default value is 5 seconds.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.

-The valid input range for this parameter is from 00:00:00 through 00:10:00.
-When you set the value to 00:00:00, you disable the tarpit interval.

-!!!
-Exchange Server 2016

 The TarpitInterval parameter specifies the amount of time to delay an SMTP response to a remote server that may be abusing the connection.
 The default value is 00:00:05 (5 seconds.).

 To specify a value, enter it as a time span: dd.hh:mm:ss where dd = days, hh = hours, mm = minutes, and ss = seconds.